Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Excess Risk Bounds for Conceptual Output Perturbation Method

-In the general (non-ERM) setting, the excess risk bounds we give above are the first that have been proved for the class $\FF$.
-However, an inspection of the proof of \cite[Theorem 3.2]{bst14} reveals that the conceptual exponential mechanism does apply to general convex, Lipschitz functions and achieves excess risk of $O\left(LR \left(\pe\right)\right);$ see \cref{appendix: exp samp}.
-In fact, this algorithm does not require strong convexity.
-However, as discussed in \cref{section 3: implment}, the exponential mechanism is quite complicated to implement and it is unclear if it can implemented in polynomial time for general non-ERM $F$, making it impractical.
-When $F$ is strongly convex, we show further in \cref{appendix: exp samp} that one can extend the localization technique of \cite{bst14} to $F \in \FF,$ which, when combined with the exponential mechanism, result in the excess risk upper bound $O\left(\frac{L^2}{\mu} \left(\pe\right)^2 \log\left(\frac{\epsilon^2 \mu R}{d L}\right)\right)$ (provided $d \mu R \geq 2L$ and $\epsilon > d$).
-On the other hand, the private excess empirical risk lower bounds for $\FFE$ are $\Omega\left(LR\min\left\{1, \left(\pen\right)^2\right\}\right)$ for $\delta = 0$ and $\Omega\left(LR\min\left\{1, \frac{d}{(\epsilon n)^2}\right\}\right)$ for $\delta = o(\frac{1}{n})$ \cite{bst14}.
-As we are the first paper to consider the more general non-ERM/non-SCO private optimization setup, no lower bounds are known for $\FF$ beyond those for $\FFE,$ which automatically apply (since $\FFE \subset \FF$).
-Thus, it remains an open question whether the upper bounds for $\FF$ given above are (nearly) optimal.
 In the ERM setting, \cite{bst14} proposes algorithms that nearly achieve the excess risk lower bounds.
 For $\delta = 0$, exponential mechanism with localization gives excess empirical risk of $O\left(\lmu \left(\pen\right)^2 \log(n)\right)$, which is loose by a factor of $O\left(\log(n) \frac{L}{\mu R}\right)$ \cite{bst14}.
-Compared to this upper bound, our ERM upper bound is loose by a factor of $O\left(\frac{d}{\epsilon n}\right)$.
+Compared to this upper bound, our ERM upper bound is loose by a factor of $O\left(\frac{d}{\varepsilon n}\right)$.
 However, our algorithm has some major advantages over their algorithm.
 First of all, our resulting population loss bounds beat theirs (by a logarithmic factor) (see \cref{Section 4: pop loss}).
-Second, the algorithm proposed in \cite{bst14} is impractical due to lack of implementation details for the localization/output perturbation step and large computational cost \footnote{The runtime of the exponential sampling step with input $\mathcal{W}_0$ from the localization step (assuming the localization/output perturbation step is done) is $\widetilde{O}\left(\left(\frac{L}{\mu}\right)^2 \frac{n d^9}{\epsilon^2} \max\left\{1, \frac{L}{\mu}\right\}\right)$ in the worst case; it improves by a factor of $d^3$ if the convex set resulting from localization is in isotropic position \cite[Theorem 3.4]{bst14}.
-If one uses our methods to do that step efficiently, say via SGD (\cref{section 3: implment}), then the total runtime of their full algorithm (for general $\WW$) would be $\widetilde{O}\left(\left(\frac{L}{\mu}\right)^2 \frac{d^9}{\epsilon^2} \max\{1, \frac{L}{\mu}\} + n^2 d\right),$ which is always larger than the runtime of our method.}.
+Second, the algorithm proposed in \cite{bst14} is impractical due to lack of implementation details for the localization/output perturbation step and large computational cost \footnote{The runtime of the exponential sampling step with input $\mathcal{W}_0$ from the localization step (assuming the localization/output perturbation step is done) is $\widetilde{O}\left(\left(\frac{L}{\mu}\right)^2 \frac{n d^9}{\varepsilon^2} \max\left\{1, \frac{L}{\mu}\right\}\right)$ in the worst case; it improves by a factor of $d^3$ if the convex set resulting from localization is in isotropic position \cite[Theorem 3.4]{bst14}.
+If one uses our methods to do that step efficiently, say via SGD (\cref{section 3: implment}), then the total runtime of their full algorithm (for general $\WW$) would be $\widetilde{O}\left(\left(\frac{L}{\mu}\right)^2 \frac{d^9}{\varepsilon^2} \max\{1, \frac{L}{\mu}\} + n^2 d\right),$ which is always larger than the runtime of our method.}.
 On the other hand, we will show in the next section that our algorithm can be implemented essentially as fast as any non-private algorithm.
-For $\delta > 0$, noisy SGD is an efficient practical algorithm, that can nearly (up to poly$\log(n)$ factor) achieve the ERM lower bound in runtime $O(n^2 d)$, but it does not apply for arbitrary $\epsilon > 0$ due to the suboptimal choice of Gaussian noise \cite[Section 2]{bst14}.
-In fact, their method requires $\epsilon \leq 2 \sqrt{\log\left(\frac{1}{\delta}\right)}$, which restricts the level of excess risk that can be achieved.
+For $\delta > 0$, noisy SGD is an efficient practical algorithm, that can nearly (up to poly$\log(n)$ factor) achieve the ERM lower bound in runtime $O(n^2 d)$, but it does not apply for arbitrary $\varepsilon > 0$ due to the suboptimal choice of Gaussian noise \cite[Section 2]{bst14}.
+In fact, their method requires $\varepsilon \leq 2 \sqrt{\log\left(\frac{1}{\delta}\right)}$, which restricts the level of excess risk that can be achieved.
 Furthermore, output perturbation has the benefit of simplicity and is easier (and computationally more efficient, as we will see in \cref{section 3: implment}) to implement, while also leading to population loss bounds (\cref{Section 4: pop loss}) that outperform the bounds given in \cite[Appendix F]{bst14}.
-For these reasons, we consider our algorithm to be a very competitive choice for both $\FF$ and $\FFE$.
+For these reasons, we consider our algorithm to be a competitive choice for $\FFE$.